RockyC36/StickerPack/README.md

 # StickerPack
 Printable "Powered by" Linux stickers created in Inkscape.
-86 distros, along with 23 desktop environments, window managers, and shells represented.
+86 distros, PLUS 23 desktop environments, window managers, and shells represented.
 Just unhide the layer you want and export a sticker for printing at 300dpi.
 The stickers are oversized, so resize to your preference.

 ![Sample Image](https://github.com/RockyC36/StickerPack/blob/main/StickerPackGraphic-1.png)